Siegel-Veech Measures of Convex Flat Cone Spheres: Notation and Background

 \subsection{Delaunay Regions}

 We recall the definition of Delaunay triangulations of flat cone spheres.
-The concept of Delaunay triangulation was introduced by Boris Delaunay in his paper~\cite{Delaunay}.
-Thurston applied the idea of Delaunay triangulation to flat cone spheres in~\cite{thu}.
+The concept of Delaunay triangulation was introduced by Boris Delaunay in~\cite{Delaunay}, and was later generalized to translation surfaces~\cite{Masur1991} and flat cone surfaces~\cite{thu}.

-A \emph{cell decomposition} $T$ of a sphere $(S, \underline{s})$ with labeled points is a cell decomposition of $S$ such that vertices are the labeled points $\underline{s} = s_1, \ldots, s_n$, and the edges are simple arcs.
-A cell decomposition is called a \emph{triangulation} if each face is a triangle.
+A \textbf{cell decomposition} $T$ of a sphere $(S, \underline{s})$ with labeled points is a cell decomposition of $S$ such that vertices are the labeled points $\underline{s} = s_1, \ldots, s_n$, and the edges are simple arcs.
+A cell decomposition is called a \textbf{triangulation} if each face is a triangle.

 Let $X=(M,\underline{x},g)$ be a flat cone sphere.
-A cell decomposition $T$ of $X$ is called \emph{geometric} if it is a cell decomposition of $(M, \underline{x})$ and the edges are saddle connections.
+A cell decomposition $T$ of $X$ is called \textbf{geometric} if it is a cell decomposition of $(M, \underline{x})$ and the edges are saddle connections.

 A disk in a flat cone sphere $X$ is an immersion $d: B(0,r)\to X$ of an open disk of radius $r$ such that $d$ is a local isometry.
 In particular, no singularity of $X$ lies in the image of $d$.
-A disk is \emph{maximal} if it is not properly contained in any other disk.
+A disk is \textbf{maximal} if it is not properly contained in any other disk.
 We denote the continuous extension by $\overline{d}:\overline{B}(0,r)\to X$.
 Let $f$ be a polygonal face of a cell decomposition on $X$ whose edges are saddle connections.
-We say that $f$ is \emph{inscribed in a disk} $\overline{d}:\overline{B}(0, r)\to X$ in $X$ if $f$ is the image under $\overline{d}$ of a polygon inscribed in $\overline{B}(0, r)$, and we call such a face $f$ \emph{Delaunay}.
+We say that $f$ is \textbf{inscribed in a disk} $\overline{d}:\overline{B}(0, r)\to X$ in $X$ if $f$ is the image under $\overline{d}$ of a polygon inscribed in $\overline{B}(0, r)$, and we call such a face $f$ \textbf{Delaunay}.

-\begin{definition} A geometric triangulation $T$ of $X$ is a \emph{Delaunay triangulation} of $X$ if every face of $T$ is Delaunay.
+\begin{definition} A geometric triangulation $T$ of $X$ is a \textbf{Delaunay triangulation} of $X$ if every face of $T$ is Delaunay.

-A flat cone sphere $X$ is called \emph{Delaunay-generic} if there exists a Delaunay triangulation $T$ of $X$ such that no two faces are inscribed in the same disk in $X$. \end{definition} According to~\cite{thu}, there exists at most finitely many Delaunay triangulations on a flat cone sphere.
+A flat cone sphere $X$ is called \textbf{Delaunay-generic} if there exists a Delaunay triangulation $T$ of $X$ such that no two faces are inscribed in the same disk in $X$. \end{definition} According to~\cite{thu}, there exists at most finitely many Delaunay triangulations on a flat cone sphere.
 Note that a Delaunay-generic flat cone sphere has a unique Delaunay triangulation.

 \begin{definition} Let $T$ be a cell decomposition of $(S, \underline{s})$.
 We define $D_{S,\underline{s}}(\underline{k};T)$ as the subset of $\mathbb{P}\mathcal{T}_{S, \underline{s}}(\underline{k})$ consisting of pairs $(X,f)$ such that the equivalence class of $(X,f)$ has a representative for which $f(T)$ is geometric.